peterbengkui/word2vec_new/README.md

  ./distance_new soc15_tri.bin raw_soc15_tri.txt > vec_soc15_tri.tri

- Already compiled and ready to use.
+ Already compiled and ready to use in cent OS.